ResourceDataInc/Centroid/README.md

 }
 ```

-Applications can consume this JSON using Centroid's API.
+With Centroid's API, applications can then use the configuration values in this JSON.

 ### API